April 2017 Update

 Registering a will to enable Executors to collect the Estate for distribution is known as ‘Probate’ in England and ‘Confirmation’ in ScotlandHastings Legal Lab

 Hastings Legal specialise in providing friendly legal advice and services for Later Life matters.
-We are are regulated by the Law Society of Scotland so you can be sure that we have your best interests at heart.
+We are regulated by the Law Society of Scotland so you can be sure that we have your best interests at heart.

 Hastings Legal have offices in Kelso, Duns and Selkirk.
 If you are too ill to come to us, don’t worry, one of our solicitors can visit you at home or in Hospital